 As discussed previously, because a subject must actively participate in providing a breath sample during testing, they cannot be compelled to submit to a breath test under the Georgia Constitution.
 In Elliott v State (S18A1204), the Georgia Supreme Court ruled that a subject's decision to invoke the right against compelled breath testing cannot be held against them at a criminal trial.
 If a subject refuses or fails to provide a sufficient breath sample, the officer should strongly consider re-reading the Implied Consent Notice and requesting a blood test if they intend to preserve evidence of the refusal for the criminal trial.
 A refusal to submit to a blood test under Implied Consent should be admissible in any criminal trial.
-Additionally, the court's decision in Elliott should have no bearing on the admissibility of breath test refusal evidence at ALS hearings.
-It was due to the court's decision in Elliott that the Implied Consent sample would be used against a defendant at trial.
+(See Quint v State A23A0024, State v Johnson A19A2320) Additionally, the court's decision in Elliott should have no bearing on the admissibility of breath test refusal evidence at ALS hearings.
+It was due to the court's decision in Elliott that the Implied Consent Notice was modified effective April 28, 2019 to remove any suggestion that a refusal to provide a breath sample would be used against a defendant at trial.
 It should be noted that the court's rationale prohibiting admission of a subject's refusal to provide evidence was extended to urine tests in 2021.
 (State v Awad A20A1490 (2021))